drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 | e)  Efficiency of E (φ 200ppm)   | f)  Efficiency of F (φ 500ppm) |
 +----------------------------------+--------------------------------+

 Fig. 13.
-The photon energy conversion efficiency of the model system.
+The photon energy conversion efficiency of the model system

 7.  **Conclusions**